puppetlabs/puppet-docs/source/pe/3.7/puppet_assign_configurations.markdown

 Hiera lets you construct a dynamic hierarchy, which gets resolved for each agent node based on the facts it submits.
 This allows you to specify configuration data at several levels of the hierarchy, making it easy to maintain default configurations with multiple overrides where necessary.

-Hiera's data should be managed with version control and deployed to the puppet master server using a controlled release process.
+Hiera's data should be managed with version control and deployed to the Puppet master server using a controlled release process.
 Access to configuration data in Hiera is managed by your organization’s specific version control and code deployment procedures.

 > ### Recommendations
 >